alexholcombe/MOTcircular/experiment_specific/neuralNetTheory/neuralNetTheory.md

 In the spiking model (details below), the pointer field is updated at a particular frequency, like 10 Hz.
 So if the target leaves the pointer field and is replaced by a distractor before the next sampling, then model ends up tracking the distractor.

-# Borisyuk et al. technical notes
+# Borisyuk et al. (2008, Neural Network World) technical notes

 ## Oscillator model